This week the Garden is Open Monday, Wednesday, Thursday & Sunday | Closed Friday & Saturday for Shade City Brewfest on 4/26, join us!!

 Field trip info & requests for fall 2025 will open on our website in July

-Lunaria Grant Program
+Grow Possibility with the Lunaria Grant Program

-• The overall quality of the submitted grant proposal
+• Overall quality of the submitted proposal

 Garden Features